Tmuat/Visit-Kingston/README.md

 ## Deployment

-This project is currently being hosted by GitHub Pages; in order to deploy the site yourself, please follow the sub-section ["Deploying Yourself"](#deploying-yourself)
+This project is currently being hosted by GitHub Pages; in order to to clone the site yourself, please follow the sub-section ["Clone"](#clone)

 ### Github Deployment